maRce10/marce10.github.com/_posts/2019-02-16-Working_with_songs.md

 It has 23 wave objects, 1 for each song.

-Now we can measure things on songs without requiring to keep the original sound file.
-The following code deletes the recording and measures song level parameters using the extended selection table:
+Now we can measure things on songs without having to keep the original sound file.
+The following code deletes the sound file and measures song level parameters using the extended selection table:

 {% highlight r %}